sunnyvalechha/Docker/README.md

 * A container is a bundle of application and application libraries required to run your application in the minimum system dependencies.
 * A container is an advanced version of a virtual machine, and Docker is a tool that creates containers as virtual machines.
 * Containers are light in weight (size), and they are isolated from the underlying infrastructure.
-* Virtualization is a technology that is used to create virtual representations of servers, storage, and networks on physical machines.
+* Virtualization is a technology that is used to create virtual representations of servers, storage, and networks on physical machines.:

+Technology Behind Docker:
+* Docker is built on top of several features of the Linux kernel.
+* Linux kernel is the part of the operating system that communicates directly with the computer's hardware and manages the system's resources (such as memory, CPU, and so on).
+* Let's take a closer look at two of these features: namespaces and control groups.

+Namespaces:
+* It creates a little "container" for your app that's isolated from the rest of the system.
+* This means that the app can't see or interact with other apps or processes running on the same machine.
+* This is useful because it lets you run multiple apps on the same machine without allowing them to negatively interfere with each other.

+Control groups (cgroups):
+* cgroups set limits on how much of the computer's resources (like CPU, memory, and so on) each container can use.
+* This helps make sure that one container doesn't use up all the resources and leave nothing for the other apps.

 Docker Architecture's Core components:
 1. Docker Daemon (background process)